shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 | 6          | 1/round  |
 | 9          | 2/round  |

-### Halt
+### Advanced Spell Unraveling

 You learn how to stop reality from breaking.
-You may spend 1 AP to dismiss any ongoing spell effect from your bonded schools, if you didn’t cast the spell that created the effect.
+You may spend 1 AP to dismiss any ongoing spell effect, if you didn’t cast the spell that created the effect.
 The spell effect must be within your Cast Range.

-### Prevention

 You learn how to prevent reality from being broken.
 You gain ADV when contesting a spell with Spell Duel, and the spell costs 1 AP less and 1 MP less, minimum 0.

-### Vindication

-You learn how to absorb spells.
-When you use Halt or Prevention on a spell, you gain MP equal to the spell’s MP cost.
-You may only use this feature on spells you did not cast.

-### Restoration
+### Subclass Capstone Feature

-You learn how to undo spells.
-You may spend 1 minute and 2 MP to undo the effects of any spell from your bonded schools, even if the effect is explicitly stated to be permanent.
-The effects of the spell must be within your Cast Range and must have been cast no longer ago than your Spell Duration.

 ### Perfection